XueqiC/xueqic.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I’m Xueqi Cheng, a Ph.D. student in [Computer Science](https://engineering.vanderbilt.edu/cs/) at [Vanderbilt University](https://www.vanderbilt.edu/), advised by [Dr. Derr](https://tylersnetwork.github.io/) in the [Network and Data Science (NDS) Lab](https://nds-vu.github.io/).
-Before joining Vanderbilt University, I received the M.S. degree from [University of Michigan, Ann Arbor](https://umich.edu/) and the B.S. degree from [Southwest Jiaotong University](https://en.swjtu.edu.cn/).
+I’m Xueqi Cheng, a Ph.D. student in [Computer Science](https://www.cs.fsu.edu/) at [Florida State University](https://www.fsu.edu/), advised by [Dr. Yushun Dong](https://yushundong.github.io/) in the Responsible AI(RAI) Lab.

 Research
 =======
-I am passionate about <strong>deep learning on graphs</strong>, <strong>network analysis</strong>, <strong>computational social science</strong>, and <strong>LLMs</strong>.
+I am passionate about <strong>data mining</strong>, <strong>machine learning</strong>, with emphasis on knowledge extraction, network analysis, and the development of secure, efficient, and serviceable ML systems.
 Feel free to email me if we have aligned interests, and I’m open to collaborations.

 News
 =======
+[06/2025] Joined AT&T Lab as a research intern working on improving the serviceability of LLM! <br />
+[05/2025] Awarded Dean’s Doctoral Student Award @ Florida State University! <br />
+[05/2025] Our paper [BTS: A Comprehensive Benchmark for Tie Strength Prediction](https://arxiv.org/abs/2410.19214) is accepted at KDD'25 Oral! <br />
 [02/2025] Our new survey [Towards Trustworthy Retrieval Augmented Generation for Large Language Models: A Survey](https://arxiv.org/abs/2502.06872) is now online! <br />
 [11/2024] Our paper [Edge-Centric Network Analytics](https://dl.acm.org/doi/abs/10.1145/3701551.3707418) is accepted at WSDM'25 Doctoral Consortium! <br />
 [10/2024] Our paper [A Comprehensive Analysis of Social Tie Strength: Definitions, Prediction Methods, and Future Directions](https://arxiv.org/abs/2410.19214) is now online! <br />